VanOns/laravel-attachment-library/README.md

 ### Installation

-The Laravel Attachment Library can be installed using composer by running the following command:
+The Laravel Attachment Library can be installed using Composer by running the following command:

 ```bash
 $ composer require van-ons/laravel-attachment-library